Karaka-Management/Karaka/security/application.md

 * At least one special character
 * At least 8 characters

 is one of the business standards.
 Longer passwords may be required in the future.
 Just as a quick info in order to convey the importance of these suggestions, a 8 character password with only upper and lower case characters can be found in less than 6 hours.
-More and different (like numeric and special) characters exponentially increase the time that is required to brute force a password.
+More and different (e.g. numeric and special) characters exponentially increase the time that is required to brute force a password.

 ### Aging